Through the Blue

 WHERE TO STAY WITH KIDS

 The whole point of Greek islands in summer is the beach.
 And considering the glacial pace of how we move with children, beachfront accommodation is our choice of retreat.
 Ideally no more than a 5-minute walk to the sea.
-Happily in Skopelos, the seaside villages of Stafylos and Agnotas have waters that are both lovely for swimming, and not more than an 8-minute drive from the Chora where you are likely to be spending many evenings, and possibly mornings.
+Look into accommodation at the seaside villages of Stafylos and Agnotas with waters that are both lovely for swimming, and not more than an 8-minute drive from the Chora where you are likely to be spending many evenings.
 While the beach at Stafylos is nicer, Agnotas is more complete with a café for morning espresso hits and mini mart popsicle stops.

 Dominated by boutique hotels and apartment rentals, Adrina is one of two five-star resorts on the island if you enjoy a bit of luxe.
 Sitting aloof on the edge of Panormos, this is another covetable swathe of sand to seek accommodation in.
 Complete with an array of village amenities, Panormos a 20-minute drive out from the Chora.